 Dr. Robert Lustig, a professor of Clinical Pediatrics in the Division of Endocrinology in the University of California and a pioneer in decoding sugar metabolism, says that your body can safely metabolize at least six teaspoons of added sugar per day.

 Sugar Increases Your Risk of Disease

-Yes, the same disease that you can get from excessive alcohol intake can also be caused by excessive sugar (fructose) intake.
-Dr. Lustig explained the three similarities between alcohol and fructose:2
+One of the most severe effects of eating too much sugar is its potential to damage your liver, leading to a condition known as non-alcoholic fatty liver disease (NAFLD).7 Yes, the same disease that you can get from excessive alcohol intake can also be caused by excessive sugar (fructose) intake.
+Dr. Lustig explained the three similarities between alcohol and fructose:8

-- Your liver metabolizes alcohol the same way as sugar, as both serve as substrates for converting dietary carbohydrate into fat.
-This promotes insulin resistance, fatty liver, and dyslipidemia (abnormal fat levels in your blood)
+• Your liver metabolizes alcohol the same way as sugar, as both serve as substrates for converting dietary carbohydrate into fat.
+This promotes insulin resistance, fatty liver and dyslipidemia (abnormal fat levels in your blood).

-- Fructose undergoes the Maillard reaction with proteins.
-This causes superoxide free radicals to form, resulting in inflammation – a condition that can be also caused by acetaldehyde, a metabolite of ethanol
+• Fructose undergoes the Maillard reaction with proteins.
+This causes superoxide free radicals to form, resulting in inflammation – a condition that can be also caused by acetaldehyde, a metabolite of ethanol.

-- Fructose can directly and indirectly stimulate the brain's "hedonic pathway," creating habituation and dependence, the same way that ethanol does
+• Fructose can directly and indirectly stimulate the brain's "hedonic pathway," creating habituation and dependence, the same way that ethanol does.

-One study found that fructose is readily used by cancer cells to increase their proliferation – it "feeds" the cancer cells, promoting cell division and speeding their growth, which allow the cancer to spread faster.3
+Additionally, research from some of America's most respected institutions now confirms that sugar is a primary dietary factor that drives obesity and chronic disease development.
+One study found that fructose is readily used by cancer cells to increase their proliferation – it "feeds" the cancer cells, promoting cell division and speeding their growth, which allow the cancer to spread faster.9

 Alzheimer's disease is another deadly illness that can arise from too much sugar consumption.
-A growing body of research found a powerful connection between a high-fructose diet and your risk of developing Alzheimer's disease, through the same pathway that causes type 2 diabetes.
+A growing body of research found a powerful connection between a high-fructose diet and your risk of developing Alzheimer's disease and dementia, through the same pathway that causes Type 2 diabetes.

-According to some experts, Alzheimer's and other brain disorders may be caused by the constant burning of glucose for fuel by your brain.

-Other diseases that are linked to metabolic syndrome and may potentially arise because of too much sugar consumption include:
+According to some experts, Alzheimer's and other brain disorders may be caused by the constant burning of glucose for fuel by your brain.10 Other diseases that are linked to metabolic syndrome and may potentially arise because of too much sugar consumption include:

 How to Manage and/or Limit Your Sugar Consumption

 Sugar, in its natural form, is not inherently bad, as long as it's consumed in moderation.
 This means avoiding all sources of fructose, particularly processed foods and beverages like soda.
-According to SugarScience.org, 74 percent of processed foods contain added sugar stealthily hidden under more than 60 different names.4 Ideally, you should spend 90 percent of your food budget on whole foods, and only 10 percent or less on processed foods.
+According to SugarScience.org, 74 percent of processed foods contain added sugar stealthily hidden under more than 60 different names.14 Ideally, you should spend 90 percent of your food budget on whole foods, and only 10 percent or less on processed foods.

 I also advise you to severely limit your consumption of refined carbohydrates (waffles, cereals, bagels, etc.) and grains, as they actually break down to sugar in your body, which increases your insulin levels and causes insulin resistance.

-As a general recommendation, I advise you to keep your total fructose consumption below 25 grams per day, including that from whole fruit.
+As a general recommendation, keep your total fructose consumption below 25 grams per day, including that from whole fruit.
 Keep in mind that although fruits are rich in nutrients and antioxidants, they also naturally contain fructose, and if consumed in high amounts may actually worsen your insulin sensitivity and raise your uric acid levels.
 Check out this article to see how much fructose is in the common fruits you eat.

-- Add fermented foods to your meals.
+• Add fermented foods to your meals.
 The beneficial bacteria in these healthful foods can support your digestion and provide detoxification support, which helps lessen the fructose burden on your liver.
-Some of the best choices include kimchi, natto, organic yogurt and kefir made from grass-fed milk, and fermented vegetables.
+Some of the best choices include kimchi, natto, organic yogurt and kefir made from grass fed milk, and fermented vegetables.

 How to Shake Off Your Sugar Cravings

-The temptation to eat or indulge in sugary foods will always be there, especially with the abundance of processed foods and fast foods everywhere.
+The temptation to indulge in sugary foods will always be there, especially with the abundance of processed foods and fast foods that are available.
 However, most sugar cravings arise because of an emotional challenge.
-If this is what causes you to crave sugar, the best solution I could recommend is the Emotional Freedom Technique (EFT).
+If this is what causes you to crave sugar, the best solution I could recommend is the Emotional Freedom Techniques (EFT).

 This psychological acupuncture technique is a simple and effective strategy to help control your emotional food cravings.
 The video below, which features EFT practitioner Julie Schiffman, demonstrates how to use EFT to fight food cravings.

 If you feel that your emotions and/or your own self-image is what's pushing you to keep consuming sugar-loaded foods and other unhealthy treats, I recommend you try this useful technique.
-Prayer, meditation, exercise, and yoga are also effective tools you can try to ward off your sugar cravings.
+Prayer, meditation, exercise and yoga are also effective tools you can try to ward off your sugar cravings.